colorful houses things to do in Ireland

 Kilkenny, Ireland.
 Photo: Todamo, Getty Images.

 The train ride is just 1 hour and 35 minutes and costs around €12.99 one-way.
-Once you get to the station, most of the city’s most popular attractions are within walking distance of it.
+Once you get to the station, most of the city’s popular attractions are within walking distance of it.

 Kilkenny Castle dominates the city as it has for hundreds of years.
 Once the home of the powerful Butler family, the structure has been rebuilt, extended, and expanded since then.